 - Reserve judgment and allow the facts to be revealed.

-- Reach out to the parents and the student and make them aware of the concerns.
-The instructor will explore whether there is any way the student could have legitimately misunderstood the scope of liberty he or she was allowed to take when completing the assignment.
+- Reach out to the parents and student and make them aware of the concern.
+The instructor will explore whether there is any way the student could have legitimately misunderstood the scope of liberty he was allowed to take when completing the assignment.

 If, after exploring the situation, the instructor and parents are confident that the student has not been academically dishonest, the following actions will be taken:

-- If there were any areas where communication could have been stronger to prevent a misunderstanding, the instructor will take those steps to clarify for the sake of this student and the other students in the class.
+- If there were any areas where stronger communication could have prevented a misunderstanding, the instructor will take those steps to clarify for the sake of this student and the other students in the class.

 - If the student is in need of citation skills or other reference skills, the instructor will make a recommendation to the parents so that the student can be better prepared in the future.
-These resources can also be made available to the rest of the class just in case it would be helpful to them as well.
+These resources can also be made available to the rest of the class for their benefit.

 If, however, it becomes evident that the student was academically dishonest, the following actions will be taken: